simmsb/Cpu_emulator/README.md

 In place addition/ subtraction is done with `[arg1+offset]`, for example: `[@stk+1]`.
 Currently labels are not supported because of how the preprocessor handles the conversion to memory addresses ( you can just load the label into a register then use it)

 Because of this stack scope can be used (Ideally you should use the stack entirely now, eliminating the need for globals)

+Functions are just jump labels, but the call instruction will automatically place the return address and any variables to call it with onto the stack, you should handle all stack variables inside the function.
+To return from a function, you must place the return data (if any) into the `@ret` register, pop all the variables given to the function, and any you have added, then call the `ret` instruction.

 # Okay, Time for the command list